langzizhixin/wav2lip-576x576/README.md

 Thank you for their wonderful work.

 # author
+Project  made by Lu Rui from Langzizhixin Technology company in Chengdu, China, 2024.

+# Code contribution
-Project  made by Lu Rui from Langzizhixin Technology company in Chengdu, China.
-2024 At present, the video preprocessing, facial cropping, and audio Hubert processing codes have been completed.
+At present, the video preprocessing, facial cropping, and audio Hubert processing codes have been completed.
 Welcome everyone to contribute code related to network structure, training, and inference.